MuhammadTaha-GH/TowerOfHanoi/README.md

 Key highlights:

-- Interactive input for number of disks.
+- Interactive input for number of disks
-- Animated disk movements.
+- Animated disk movements
-- Clear visualization of pegs and disk positions.
+- Color-coded disks for easy differentiation
-- Educational tool for understanding recursion and problem-solving.
+- Educational tool for understanding recursion and problem-solving

 ---

 ## Features

-- Input the number of disks (1-7) interactively.
+- Input the number of disks (1-7) interactively
-- Animated moves showing the recursive Tower of Hanoi solution.
+- Animated moves showing the recursive Tower of Hanoi solution
-- Color-coded disks for easy differentiation.
+- Color-coded disks for easy differentiation
-- Smooth visualization using Pygame graphics.
+- Smooth visualization using Pygame graphics

 ---